 At the time a student interrupts their programme of study, the student's enrolment on the programme shall temporarily lapse.
 At the time a student recommences study after an interruption, the student shall re-enrol on the programme before they are permitted to continue on the programme.
-The College's Fee Policy 2022/2023 sets out requirements for the payment of fees following interrupted outside of the specific guidal
+The College's Fees Policy sets out requirements for the payment of fees following interrupted registration.